 The following guidelines are provided to help contributors in presenting and formatting original articles or translations for China Perspectives.
 Please follow these rules as closely as possible.
-In case of doubt, you may refer to the Chicago Manual of Style (please note that China Perspectives uses the humanities style for quotations rather than the author date system).
+In case of doubt, you may refer to the Chicago Manual of Style (please note that China Perspectives uses the author date system).
 In all cases, it is strongly advised to proofread your manuscript several times before submitting it, and to use word-processing tools to eliminate double spaces, etc.

 For further information, please contact Joris Boutin.